aschuh703/ECE408/MP4/Readme.md

 * You have completed all week 4 lectures or videos

 ## Instructions
+You should edit the code in `template.cu` to perform the following:

 * Allocate device memory

 * Copy host memory to device